Dialog-IF/dialog/readme.txt

-This archive contains version 0h/03 of the Dialog compiler and interactive debugger, bundled with documentation and version 0.30 of the dialog Standard Library.
+This archive contains version 0h/04 of the Dialog compiler and interactive debugger, bundled with documentation and version 0.31 of the Dialog Standard Library.

 Directory structure: